-- Original and/or subsequent record used to evaluate the corner position - 2.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated scription of monument and accessories set to perpetuate the corner position
+1. Original and/or subsequent record used to evaluate the corner position

-- 4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography lies, position of accessories, etc.
+3. Description of monument and accessories set to perpetuate the corner position

-5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana,
+- Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.